 Verification Process for ESAs:

-Landlords can verify the authenticity of the provided documentation but must respect tenant privacy and adhere to guidelines to prevent discrimination.
+Property Owners can verify the authenticity of the provided documentation but must respect resident privacy and adhere to guidelines to prevent discrimination.

 Prohibited Practices: Avoiding Discrimination Against ESA Handlers

-Discriminating against tenants with ESAs by refusing accommodation or imposing unfair terms is prohibited.
+Discriminating against residents with ESAs by refusing accommodation or imposing unfair terms is prohibited.

 Debunking Common Misconceptions About ESAs

-Misunderstandings about ESAs often lead to confusion for both landlords and tenants.
+Misunderstandings about ESAs often lead to confusion for both property owners and residents.
 Let’s set the record straight:

 Many believe that a no-pets policy allows for the automatic rejection of ESAs.
 This is not the case.